jfo/weblog/content/post/monads.md

 puts x.history.join(", ") # inc, inc, dec, inc, inc, inc, dec, dec, dec
 ```

-...for example.
-I'm sure that could be metaprogrammed and monkeypatched into
+I'm sure that could be metaprogrammed and monkeypatched into Object if you
-Object if you wanted to debug _everything_ run on _everything_.
+wanted to debug _everything_ run on _everything_.

-But, how could I _possibly_ do this in a pure language, with no mutability, and
+But, how could I _possibly_ do this in a pure language, with no mutability or
-no side effects?
+global state, and no side effects?
 It can be done!

 I'm going to implement a [writer
 monad](http://adit.io/posts/2013-06-10-three-useful-monads.html#the-writer-monad)